mashupbots/socko/socko-docs/docs/guides/user_guide.markdown

         }
         case Path("/favicon.ico") => {
-          // If favicon.ico, just return a 404 because we don't have that file httpRequest.writeErrorResponse(HttpResponseStatus.NOT_FOUND, false, "")
+          // If favicon.ico, just return a 404 because we don't have that file httpRequest.response.write(HttpResponseStatus.NOT_FOUND)
         }
       }

       case WebSocketHandshake(wsHandshake) => wsHandshake match {
         case Path("/websocket/") => {
-          // For WebSocket processing, we first have to authorize the handshake by setting the "isAllowed" property.
+          // To start Web Socket processing, we first have to authorize the handshake.
-          // This is a security measure to make sure that web sockets can only be established at your specified end points. wsHandshake.isAllowed = true
+          // This is a security measure to make sure that web sockets can only be established at your specified end points. wsHandshake.authorize()
         }
       }